cthoyt/cthoyt.github.io/_posts/2021-09-28-prefix-glossary.md

 ### Responsibility

-Most controlled vocabularies have an associated first-party provider that returns information via a web page.
-Some controlled vocabularies, like ChEBI, have several first-party providers for different content types (e.g., HTML, image).
-Some controlled vocabularies, like Entrez Gene, have additional external providers, including databases that use its identifiers like the Comparative Toxicogenomics Database.
-Some controlled vocabularies, such as many OBO ontologies, do not have an associated first party provider and rely solely on third party browsers like AberOWL, OntoBee, and the Ontology Lookup Service.
+Most semantic spaces have an associated first-party provider that returns information via a web page.
+Some semantic spaces, like ChEBI, have several first-party providers for different content types (e.g., HTML, image).
+Some semantic spaces, like Entrez Gene, have additional external providers, including databases that use its identifiers like the Comparative Toxicogenomics Database.
+Some semantic spaces, such as many OBO ontologies, do not have an associated first party provider and rely solely on third party browsers like AberOWL, OntoBee, and the Ontology Lookup Service.